 LEGAL RECRUITMENT FAIR

-Legal recruitment fair (LRF) was another innovation of ours that we created so that people from all the cities can be equally part of a job opportunity.
-What we have seen is that people in bigger cities seemed to have an edge on legal jobs that were advertised.
-To reduced that we created the legal recruitment fair to enable people from all cities and countries to be part of legal job opportunities.
-Legal Recruitment Fair has been held annually since2017.
+Legal recruitment fair (LRF) was another innovation of ours that we created so that people from all the cities can get the same opportunity which was limited to a few law schools or a few cities.
+What we have seen is that people living in bigger cities seemed to have an edge on legal jobs that were advertised.
+To reduce the inequality, we created the legal recruitment fair to enable people from all cities and countries to be part of legal job opportunities.
+Legal Recruitment Fair has been held annually since 2017.
 LRF presents lawyers and law students with the ability to interact directly with the law firm or companies which presents the job opportunity.

 ONLINE LEGAL EDUCATION